 If you can prove that a medical professional or practice has caused your breast cancer to worsen by acting negligently, you are likely entitled to compensation.

-Medical staff owe patients a duty of care, and breaching this leaves them liable to claims.
+Medical staff owe patients a duty of care, and breaching this leaves them liable to clinical negligence compensation claims.
 Examples of negligent behaviour can be:

 There are many more circumstances that can indicate a medical professional has exhibited negligent behaviour.
 The general rule to prove this is called the Bolam Test, which seeks to establish a standard of quality of care by showing what another reasonable professional in the field would have done in the same situation.
 If the professional in charge of your care fails this test, they are considered to have acted negligently, and you are likely entitled to make a claim.